Pulmonary & Critical Care Medicine Fellowship

 Dr. Calero completed a Doctor of Medicine at the University of Miami Leonard M. Miller School of Medicine in 2007.
 He completed a Residency in Internal Medicine at the University of Miami in 2010.
 He completed fellowships in Pulmonary and Critical Care Medicine and Sleep Medicine at the University of South Florida in 2015.
 He is a fellow of the American College of Chest Physicians and a member of the American Thoracic Society and the American Academy of Sleep Medicine.
 He loves the patient population at USF and the ability to participate in innovative device trials in both pulmonary and sleep medicine.
 In his free time, he enjoys gardening, cycling and running.

-Assistant Program Director for Research
+Assistant Fellowship Program Director, Site Director for Tampa General Hospital Site

 Valerie started with USF Health in July 2019.
 She loves the people and atmosphere at USF and enjoys the beaches in the Tampa Bay area!